akruszewski/gibl/manuscript/chapter3.md

           (transaction-value t)))
 ```

-The next procedure will print the details of a block. `printf` is similar to `format` except that it will also display the contents to the standard output:
+The next procedure will print the details of a block. `printf` is similar to `print`, except that it can be used like `format`:

 ```racket
 (define (print-block bl)